 Preparing for the ESL Supplemental test takes time.
 The ESL Supplemental test is part of the Texas educators’ requirements to teach English as a second language.
 About 5 million students (2017) are English language learners in public schools.

 The ESL Supplemental test is difficult.
-It is designed to challenge teachers in:
+It is designed to challenge teachers in the following ways:

 - Language concepts and acquisition